How to avoid a 'flightmare' this holiday season

-SAN FRANCISCO (KRON) — If you’re thinking of booking flights for the holidays, you may want to get it done sooner rather than later, according to a new guide from travel website The Vacationer.
+SAN FRANCISCO, Calif.
+(KRON) — If you’re thinking of booking flights for the holidays, you may want to get it done sooner rather than later, according to a new guide from travel website The Vacationer.

 There are a limited number of flights available during the holidays, so it is more important during those times to book ahead.
 The Vacationer suggests booking Thanksgiving flights before Halloween and Christmas flights before Thanksgiving.

-As for how to book, online travel websites can have some of the best prices, but, in the case of a canceled or delayed flight, can bring added headaches.
+As for how to book, online travel websites can have some of the best prices.
 To avoid extra time spent problem-solving through middlemen, The Vacationer suggests booking directly with an airline.

 As Nexstar’s KRON previously reported in the summer flightmare guide, flights earlier in the day are best.
 The Vacationer suggests booking early-morning flights because they are canceled and delayed less frequently than later flights.
 The earliest flight of the day also gives you breathing room if one of your flights is canceled or delayed.